Orange left arrow graphic.Orange right arrow graphic.

 September

-CPD talk.
+Talk: TB and BCG vaccination in indigenous communities by Dr Jo Grey.
 Visit the Olive Pink Botanical Gardens.
-Continue to the West MacDonnell Ranges and take part in a guided walk learning of the geology of the region with options to swim.
+Continue via Simpsons Gap to the West MacDonnell Ranges and take part in a guided walk learning of the geology of the region.
+Visit Standley Chasm and Ellerey Creek, where there is the option to swim.
 Return mid-afternoon and at leisure.

 5